alexirpan/alexirpan.github.io/_posts/2018-07-02-five-seconds-to-midnight.markdown

 By the time I revisited it, I had finished reading <em>American Gods</em>, and it almost convinced me to throw the story away.
 The storytelling in that book was so lyrical that it made mine feel like a tragedy.
-I then decided it would be okay if my story was worse than American Gods, because a lot of things are worse than American Gods.
+I then decided it would be okay if my story was worse than <em>American Gods</em>, because a lot of things are worse than <em>American Gods</em>.
 I needed to write this story, and so I did.
-Know that I did my best to steal the parts of <em>American Gods</em>'s writing that I liked the most.
+Know that I did my best to steal the parts of that book's writing that I liked the most.
 </p>